Skip to main content

 FAQ

-Choose the schema type that matches your API resource (user, product, order, or blog post), set the count to however many objects you need, then click Generate.
-Copy the output and paste it directly as a response body in your mock server, or use it as a request body fixture in Postman or Insomnia.
+Pick the schema that matches your resource — user, product, order, or blog post — set the count, and click Generate.
+Paste the output directly as a response body in Mockoon or as a request fixture in Postman or Insomnia.
+Each object gets independently randomized values.

-Is the generated JSON valid and parseable?
+is the generated JSON valid and safe to use in code